 Who Can Conduct an ACES Placement Validity Study Using CLEP?

 Faculty members and administrators—anyone with access to data on student performance—can request an ACES study.
-ACES provides helpful information for anyone making course placement decisions at your institution.
+ACES provides information to anyone interested in validating their CLEP credit policies.

-CLEP ACES studies analyze the CLEP scores, other exam scores, and final grades of a group of current students in one or more related courses.
-You can decide which measures to include in your own placement validity study to fit the particular needs of your institution.
+You decide which measures to include in your own placement validity study to fit the needs of your institution.
 Data analysis is provided only to the individual requesting the study.